pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

 # Customize OOTB default resources

-This topic describes how to disable Grype and how to configure the `default` service account to work with private Git repositories.
+This topic describes how to deactivate Grype and how to configure the `default` service account to work with private Git repositories.

-## Disable Grype install
+## Deactivate Grype install

 If you prefer to utilize a different scanner for namespaces instead of Grype, you have the option to deactivate the installation of the default Grype scanner, which is automatically created by the Namespace Provisioner.
 To do so, you can follow these steps:

-### Disable for all namespaces
+### Deactivate for all namespaces

 To deactivate the default installation of `grype` for all namespaces managed by the Namespace Provisioner, you can set the `skip_grype` parameter to `true` in the `default_parameters` section of the TAP values within the `namespace_provisioner` configuration section as shown below.